 As well as getting ahead of the game and securing the best properties, choosing a serviced apartment rather than a hotel can also offer you or your employees a better quality of life and make them feel more at home than simply staying in a hotel.

 A serviced apartment should be fully furnished.
 They include all of the utilities you will need – such as wi-fi, weekly cleaning, concierge services, and linen changing.
 Some services will also include airport pickups and help with arranging car rentals.

 Of course, short-stay rentals aren’t ideal for everyone, especially if you’re an employer moving staff over for a long-term project.
 With that in mind, some companies offer longer-term rental services, with properties available for periods ranging from six months up to two years.

 A long-term rental in the Netherlands should offer expats an even higher quality of life.
-Long-stay apartments are larger and more homely, and often offer a more genuine, pleasant experience for workers who are considering moving to the Netherlands for longer periods of time.
+Long-stay apartments are larger and more cozy.
+They offer a more pleasant experience for workers who are considering moving to the Netherlands for longer periods of time.

 Keeping expat employees happy in the Netherlands

 The best option for you in terms of accommodating your employees depends on the scale and time-frame of your project.

 It’s important to remember that moving to a new country can be an overwhelming experience.

 With this in mind, if you’re moving your staff to the Netherlands for a longer period, a spacious and furnished long-term let will make them feel considerably more comfortable in their new country than staying in a hotel.